vikasdwivedi/image-map-resizer/README.md

 # Image Map Resizer

-Writtem vanilla JS, this utility allows the recalculating of the area coordinates of the image map to match the actual size on load and window.resize.
+Written vanilla JS, this utility allows the recalculating of the area coordinates of the image map to match the actual size on load and window.resize.

 This repo is inspired from a jQuery Plugin <a href="https://github.com/stowball/jQuery-rwdImageMaps">jQuery-rwdImageMaps</a> which was developed by <a href="https://github.com/stowball/jQuery-rwdImageMaps/commits?author=stowball">stowball</a>